Skip to main content

 • MSBA/Master of Science in Marketing (MSM)

-Earn a dual master in Business Analytics as well as Marketing and climb to the forefront of marketing and analytics.
-You’ll apply separately to each degree program and complete 51 total units, which can be done in about four semesters.
+Earn a dual Master’s in Business Analytics as well as Marketing and climb to the forefront of marketing and analytics.